 While attending the conference in Jerusalem I met and quickly fell in love with a woman named Judy Howe, whose long spiritual journey fascinated me.
 We continued to correspond and within a few months set up a household together in Montreal.

 During the 2001-02 academic year, I took sabbatical leave from McGill and taught and did research in the Department of Philosophy at the University of New Mexico.
-It felt so good to be home again that Judy and I decided to come back for an indefinite stay after completing a final year at McGill in May 2003.
+Toward the end of that sabbatical leave, I was offered a job teaching Asian philosophy in the Department of Philosophy at UNM.
+It felt so good to be home again that Judy and I decided that I should accept the offer so that we could come back for an indefinite stay after completing a final year at McGill in May 2003.
 We were married in the summer of 2003, shortly after moving back to Albuquerque.
 We attended the First Unitarian Church for a while before returning to the Albuquerque Quaker Meeting, where we eventually became members.
 Before becoming a member of the Quaker Meeting, I made certain that both the Quakers and the Triratna Buddhist Order (TBO) were comfortable with my being a member of both communities.
 So now I find myself not only a citizen of two countries, but a member of two religious organizations.

 For most of my adult life I have enjoyed taking personality tests of various kinds.
 Several times I have had occasion to take a Myers-Briggs personality test and have usually come out as an INFP (introverted intuitive feeling perception).
 More recent tests suggest a Myers-Briggs profile of ISFP (introverted sensate feeling perception).
 In the classification of types known as the enneagram, I consistently come out as a type 9 (peacemaker).
 Judy consistently tests as INFP and enneagram type 9.
 As might be expected, we have a peaceful relationship.